1888 — Las Cruces College opens for its first school year

-“Two fire alarms within a half hour were sounded.
+“Two fire alarms within a half-hour were sounded.
 The first blaze under the floor of one of the old shacks back in the boys’ dorm was extinguished.
 The second fire, at the north end section of the horse sheds, burned in twelve minutes.”
-No injuries reported.
+No injuries were reported.

 1910 — Fire destroys Old Main

 On the evening of September 12, 1910, a fire broke out in the basement of McFie Hall.
 Students discovered the fire while walking across campus to a meeting.
 They were able to save a few typewriters and some other pieces of equipment but were unable to extinguish the flames.
 Less than three hours later, the fire had destroyed the structure and all of its remaining contents including the bell that used to summon the students to classes.
 The loss of the building and equipment is about $35,000.
 More than a century later, McFie Hall’s cornerstone still stands on the NMSU Horseshoe, next to the flagpole.

 1921 — College fire department was established by volunteer staff

 Willie N. Preciado was appointed as the first Fire Chief.

 “The board orders a fire escape to be built on north of girls’ dorm—not for Romeos, however.”

 “The timely arrival of Mr. John Hobbs, a campus attendant, was all that saved the Commerce Buildings.
 Ashes had been placed in the trash box that kindled the fire.
 The fire spread rapidly and a southwest breeze added to the fire spread where “a good sized plot of grass adjacent to the building in question burned.”